International Criminal Court: U.S. criticism

 The United States Department of State argues that there are "insufficient checks and balances on the authority of the ICC prosecutor and judges" and "insufficient protection against politicized prosecutions or other abuses".
 The current law in the United States on the ICC is the American Service-Members' Protection Act (ASPA), 116 Stat.
 820. The ASPA authorises the President of the United States to use "all means necessary and appropriate to bring about the release of any U.S. or allied personnel being detained or imprisoned by, on behalf of, or at the request of the International Criminal Court".
 This authorisation has led the act to be nicknamed the "Hague Invasion Act", because the freeing of U.S. citizens by force might be possible only through military action.
 Luis Moreno-Ocampo, chief ICC prosecutor, stressed in 2011 the importance of politics in prosecutions: "You cannot say al-Bashir is in London, arrest him.
 You need a political agreement."
 Henry Kissinger has stated that the checks and balances are so weak that the prosecutor "has virtually unlimited discretion in practice".

 On 10 September 2018, John R. Bolton, in his first major address as U.S. National Security Advisor, reiterated that the ICC lacks checks and balances, exercises "jurisdiction over crimes that have disputed and ambiguous definitions", and has failed to "deter and punish atrocity crimes".
 The ICC, Bolton said, was "superfluous", given that "domestic judicial systems already hold American citizens to the highest legal and ethical standards".
-He added that the U.S. would do everything "to protect our citizens" should the ICC attempt to prosecute U.S. servicemen over alleged detainee abuse in Afghanistan.
+He added that the U.S. would do everything "to protect our citizens" should the ICC attempt to prosecute U.S. servicemen over detainee torture and abuse in Afghanistan.
 In that event, ICC judges and prosecutors would be barred from entering the U.S., their funds in the U.S. would be sanctioned and the U.S. "will prosecute them in the U.S. criminal system.
 We will do the same for any company or state that assists an ICC investigation of Americans", Bolton said.
-He also criticised Palestinian efforts to bring Israel before the ICC over allegations of human rights abuses in the West Bank and Gaza.
+He also criticised Palestinian efforts to bring Israel before the ICC over human rights abuses in the West Bank and Gaza.

 United Kingdom

 Media revealed that the British government secretly threatened to withdraw funding from the ICC and withdraw from it if it issued arrest warrants for Israeli leaders.
 David Cameron, Minister of Foreign Affairs in Rishi Sunak's government, made this threat in April 2024 during a phone call with Karim Khan, the British prosecutor at the court.
+As the United Kingdom did not in fact take this action following the issuance of Netanyahu's and Gallant's warrants, it may be inferred that Keir Starmer took the opposite position from his predecessor.